-However, regardless of the real motivations and intentions of the different actors, the controversies among SES teachers have the interest of highlighting crucial questions brought by the teaching of economics, mirroring those found in neighbouring countries, such as Germany (Szukala, 2015).
+Regardless of the real motivations and intentions of the different actors, the controversies among SES teachers have the interest of highlighting crucial questions brought by the teaching of economics, mirroring those found in neighbouring countries, such as Germany (Szukala, 2015).
 In a way, it is the eminently Polanyian question of the embedding of economic activities in the other social orders (Polanyi, 2001), which finds here an echo in the educational sphere.
-The main question raised by SES since their introduction to high school lies in the opportunity to articulate or not the economy to other social sciences.
+The main question raised by SES since their introduction to high school in France lies in the opportunity to articulate or not the economy to other social sciences.
 In other words, whether to take into account the multiple dimensions of social phenomena, or to focus what is commonly referred to as the only "economic" one.
 This very debate is raging in the academic sphere where the dominant neoclassical theory tends to oust any other approach.
 In France, it has been launched by the provocatively entitled essay by Pierre Cahuc and André Zylberberg (2016) where they intend to fight for what they call the "economic denialism".
 It can also be noted that these hardly evoke the teachers of SES as they actually appear to them as victims of the mystifications of those who dare to question the scientific nature of the standard economy, and in particular the so-called "experimental" methods, namely journalists and especially "heterodox" economists.
 The latter did not fail to reply in a book refuting with application the different assertions of their "counterparts" (Coriat & al., 2017).
-It is not fortuitous that while some economists brandish more than ever the standard of science to try to silence any divergence of approaches within them, this character is on the contrary the object of public attacks on the part essayists, but also senior political leaders like former Prime Minister Manuel Valls while he was in office.
-They thus accuse the discipline of maintaining a "culture of excuse", again triggering argued arguments (Lahire, 2016), but nevertheless reflecting a certain timelessness.
 From this point of view, it seems more than ever necessary to teach the social sciences, including economics, to enable students to grasp where the scientific character of their approach lies despite an irreducible empiricism.
 From this point of view, it is thus important in the spirit of the founders of the SES not to be like the idiot of the fable that, when the wise man shows him the moon, look at his finger, and not to focus on the results, but above all on the methods of the social scientists, without concealing the differences which separate them in this matter.
 In short, to recall that every object is built by the researcher according to his hypotheses and his methods, but that so far "all is not worth".